 We’ve all heard it: your investments should be diversified.
 But what does having a diversified portfolio mean?.
 What are the risks of concentrated stock positions?, and why is it so necessary as part of a stable financial plan?

 If your investments are not diversified, you could also be over-concentrated in one or a few individual companies.
-Over-concentration of your investments typically means that too many of your holdings are tied to a single investment.
+A concentrated stock position typically means that too many of your holdings are tied to a single investment.
 A concentrated position or concentrated stock holding creates a problem, because a large portion of your wealth is then dependent on the success of one stock or one company.